anirath/study_pygame-guide/README.md

     + ../guide-source_making-games-with-python-and-pygame_al-sweigart.pdf (The project uses this guide as a base.)
 - /README.md (This document actually.)

-[^1]: All of the assets from the guide are here sorted into relevant directories.
-Also, other assets have been added to for the custom demos and modified defaults.
+<b id="f1">1</b>: All of the assets from the guide are here sorted into relevant directories.
+Also, other assets have been added to for the custom demos and modified defaults. (#a1)
 [^2]: A zip file containing all of the assets used by the [guide][5]
 [^3]: My favorite monospaced font family.
 So, I decided to use it in some of the demo games.
 [^bignote]: All of the "_games_" and "_programs_" that the [guide][5] contains will have an associated demo here.
 Keep in mind that some of the filenames don't match what is